bottkars/labbuildr/docs/appendix/Creating_a_Windows_Master.md

-This is an example to create a windows master for labbuildr
+This is an example to create a stdandar ( no Preview )windows master for labbuildr

 ```Powershell
 $winserviso = Receive-LABWinservISO -Destination $labdefaults.Sourcedir -winserv_ver 2016 -lang en_US